I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltclosesectionfordatascan.md

 ## -returns
 <p><b>FltCloseSectionForDataScan</b> returns STATUS_SUCCESS or an appropriate NTSTATUS value, such as one of the following.</p><dl>
 <dt><b>STATUS_INVALID_PARAMETER</b></dt>
 </dl><p>The section context was not properly created.
-An allocated section context must first be passed to <a href="https://msdn.microsoft.com/library/windows/hardware/hh450937">FltCreateSectionForDataScan</a>.
+An allocated section context must first be passed to <a href="..\fltkernel\nf-fltkernel-fltcreatesectionfordatascan.md">FltCreateSectionForDataScan</a>.
 This is an error code. </p><dl>
 <dt><b>STATUS_NOT_FOUND</b></dt>
 </dl><p>The section context is already closed.</p>

 <p> </p>

 ## -remarks
 <p>Minifilters use the <b>FltCloseSectionForDataScan</b> routine to deallocate  and remove a section context from a file object.
-All previously allocated section contexts passed to <a href="https://msdn.microsoft.com/library/windows/hardware/hh450937">FltCreateSectionForDataScan</a> must be passed to <b>FltCloseSectionForDataScan</b>.
-Otherwise, minifilters can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff544314">FltReleaseContext</a> if the section context was allocated with <a href="https://msdn.microsoft.com/library/windows/hardware/ff541710">FltAllocateContext</a> but no section was created with  <b>FltCreateSectionForDataScan</b>.</p>

-<p>After <b>FltCloseSectionForDataScan</b> returns, operations that conflict with the section  described by <i>SectionContext</i> will not be synchronized by the filter manager.</p>

-<p>Minifilters use the <b>FltCloseSectionForDataScan</b> routine to deallocate  and remove a section context from a file object.
-All previously allocated section contexts passed to <a href="https://msdn.microsoft.com/library/windows/hardware/hh450937">FltCreateSectionForDataScan</a> must be passed to <b>FltCloseSectionForDataScan</b>.
-Otherwise, minifilters can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff544314">FltReleaseContext</a> if the section context was allocated with <a href="https://msdn.microsoft.com/library/windows/hardware/ff541710">FltAllocateContext</a> but no section was created with  <b>FltCreateSectionForDataScan</b>.</p>
+All previously allocated section contexts passed to <a href="..\fltkernel\nf-fltkernel-fltcreatesectionfordatascan.md">FltCreateSectionForDataScan</a> must be passed to <b>FltCloseSectionForDataScan</b>.
+Otherwise, minifilters can call <a href="..\fltkernel\nf-fltkernel-fltreleasecontext.md">FltReleaseContext</a> if the section context was allocated with <a href="..\fltkernel\nf-fltkernel-fltallocatecontext.md">FltAllocateContext</a> but no section was created with  <b>FltCreateSectionForDataScan</b>.</p>

 <p>After <b>FltCloseSectionForDataScan</b> returns, operations that conflict with the section  described by <i>SectionContext</i> will not be synchronized by the filter manager.</p>